 - Mike’s Pastry

 - Copp’s Hill Burying Ground

 I provide historical background at each stop, along with Boston fun facts as we walk.
 The photo portion of this tour comes into play on Acorn Street, where I’ll take the perfect photo for your gram or FB page, and throughout the tour as I point out some of the most picturesque views in the city.
 I promise you’ll leave my tour with a new-found understanding of the history of Boston, some fire photos in your camera roll, and a yummy treat in your hand!

-If you’re interested in signing up, which I hope you all do, you can join a tour at the link below.
-I have availability most days of the week between now and May 2021 on either a 10:00 – 1:00 tour (my favorite) or a 1:30 – 4:30 tour.
+If you’re interested in signing up, you can join a tour at the link below.
+I have availability most days of the week on either a 10:00 – 1:00 pm tour or a 1:30 – 4:30 pm tour.

-Whether you’re just visiting or have been a local to Boston your whole life, I hope you consider signing up!
+Whether you’re just visiting the city or have been a local to Boston your whole life, I hope you consider signing up!
 I promise you’ll learn a lot!